 The top 8 available players, including Champion Andrew Kay, played in the Challengers' League held over the holiday weekend 24th - 27th May, in London at ISH.
 Andrew Kay ended on 7 wins and Alex Kent ended on 5 wins and will play the title match.

-Game 1 in this year's Title Match, between Andrew Kay and Alex Kent, will be played in Milton Keynes on Saturday 27th September.
-There will be a live relay on KGS by "BGAAdmin" from 10:00.
+Game 1 in this year's Title Match, between Andrew Kay and Alex Kent, was to be played in Milton Keynes on Saturday 27th September but was postponed due to ill health.
+It was then rescheduled for Saturday 11th October.
+There was a live relay on KGS in the British room by "BGAadmin" from 10:00.

-Game 2 in this year's Title Match, between Andrew Kay and Alex Kent, is provisionally scheduled for Milton Keynes on Sunday 12th October.
-There will also be a live relay on KGS by "BGAAdmin" from 10:00.
+Game 2 in this year's Title Match, between Andrew Kay and Alex Kent, was held in Milton Keynes on Sunday 12th October.
+There was a live relay on KGS in the British room by "BGAadmin".

 The 2013 British Championship started in April 2012.
 All those who played in tournaments between April 2012 and March 2013 and ended with an EGF rating of 1900 or higher were on the list of qualifiers.
 Note: This list may contain players who are not BGA members or do not have the required British nationality or residency requirements.